changeworld/azure-docs.zh-tw/articles/application-gateway/self-signed-certificates.md

   -Name testprobe `
   -ApplicationGateway $gw

-## Add the configuration to the HTTP Setting and don’t forget to set the “hostname” field
+## Add the configuration to the HTTP Setting and don't forget to set the "hostname" field
 ## to the domain name of the server certificate as this will be set as the SNI header and
-## will be used to verify the backend server’s certificate.
+## will be used to verify the backend server's certificate.
 Note that SSL handshake will
 ## fail otherwise and might lead to backend servers being deemed as Unhealthy by the probes

 Add-AzApplicationGatewayBackendHttpSettings `